 Identity Manager also configures specific permissions for its own internal components.
-On domain controllers, the PWFilter component runs using SYSTEM privileges, so the local system account should have full permissions to the HKEY\LOCAL\MACHINE\SOFTWARE\Novell\PwFilter\Data registry key, as well as any sub-keys.
+On domain controllers, the PWFilter component runs using SYSTEM privileges, so the local system account should have full permissions to the HKEY_LOCAL_MACHINE\SOFTWARE\Novell\PwFilter\Data registry key, as well as any sub-keys.

-The driver shim runs using SYSTEM privileges by default, so the system account should also have full permissions to the HKEY\LOCAL\MACHINE\SOFTWARE\Novell\PassSync\Data registry key, as well as any sub-keys.
-If the driver is run using any other account, that account should be given full permissions to the HKEY\LOCAL\MACHINE\SOFTWARE\Novell\PwFilter\Data registry key, as well as any sub-keys.
+The driver shim runs using SYSTEM privileges by default, so the system account should also have full permissions to the HKEY_LOCAL_MACHINE\SOFTWARE\Novell\PassSync\Data registry key, as well as any sub-keys.
+If the driver is run using any other account, that account should be given full permissions to the HKEY_LOCAL_MACHINE\SOFTWARE\Novell\PwFilter\Data registry key, as well as any sub-keys.
+The account should also be a member of the Administrators group.